gitter-lab/metl-sim/README.md

 Additionally, we are specifying the path to the Rosetta installation, the file containing the variants to run, and an additional flag `--save_wd` to save the working directory for each variant.
 For condor runs, there is no need to specify the `--save_wd` flag, as it will generate too much output.

+Running this example takes approximately 2-3 minutes depending on CPU speed.

 By default, the output will be placed in the `output/energize_outputs` directory.
+The output consists of multiple files:
+- **args.txt** which contains the arguments used to run the script
+- **energies.csv** which contains the computed energy terms for each variant
+- **hparams.csv** which contains the hyperparameters used to compute the energy terms
+- **job.csv** which contains information about the run
+- If the `--save_wd` flag is specified, the output will also contain working directories for each variant, which contain a number of additional log files and structure files output by Rosetta.

 ## Running with HTCondor